-To comply with regulations, the Society will require confirmation of your identification and address.
+To comply with regulations, we will require confirmation of your identification and address.
 We’ll aim to do this using an electronic verification system, but reserve the right to ask for appropriate documentation from you, if this is not possible.
-We don’t normally require identity documents from existing members.
-If the policy is for a child we'll need a copy of their birth certificate.
-This must be independently certified if saving more than £2,000.
+If the policy is for a child we'll need a copy of their birth certificate which must be independently certified.

 Help & Support See all help & support articles